TheGodOfObelisk/GraphDataCollection/README.md

-# GraphDataCollection
+# GraphDataCollection missions
-Collect the knowledge data from STUCCO demo using APIs provided by it.
+1. Collect the knowledge data from STUCCO demo using APIs provided by it.
+2. Collect the network security data from several websites using python crawlers.
+## Mission 1
-## Collect by type
+### Collect by type
 Types available are listed below.
     Account: An account on some specific system(s), either belonging to some specific user or a system account.
 All software runs as some account.
 All accounts are associated with a user or users (such as system accounts.)
     Host: Any entity on the network, including PCs, routers, switches, virtual machines, etc.